networknt/microservices-framework-benchmark/README.md

 ```

-Here is another test with for light-java to push more requests but so many other frameworks get server error.
+Here is another test with for light-java to push more requests but some other frameworks get server errors.

 ```
 steve@joy:~/tool/wrk$ wrk -t4 -c128 -d30s http://localhost:8080 -s pipeline.lua --latency -- / 50